 Key sessions to keep an eye on

 If we had to choose one, the session that we’re super excited about here at Buffer and the one that will most likely draw the greatest amount of attention is Mark Zuckerberg’s Keynote.
-Deborah Liu, we’ll “hear from Mark about how Facebook is helping developers build, grow and monetize success, and where we’re headed in the future.”
+According to director of platform product Deborah Liu, we’ll “hear from Mark about how Facebook is helping developers build, grow and monetize success, and where we’re headed in the future.”

 There are two keynote sessions scheduled for Tuesday, April 12th at 10:00 a.m.
 PST and Wednesday, April 13th at 10:00 a.m.
 PST.

 For those unable to attend, the keynote, sessions, and exclusive interviews will be video-streamed live the days of the event.
-Those interested in watching can on the F8 Developer Conference website.
+Those interested in watching can sign up for free on the F8 Developer Conference website.

 A few other sessions we’re really looking forward to: